Ivan-Velickovic/docs/Hardware/Rpi3.md

 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

-# Raspberry PI 3 Model B and Model B+
+# Raspberry Pi 3 Model B and Model B+

 This is an experimental port and is not guaranteed to work.